anyu/til/postgres/alembic.md

 ## Generating/applying migration scripts

+`alembic revision -m "some description of change"`

+This will create a file `$REVISION_ID_some_description_of_change.py`.
+Edit as needed.

-Alembic can autogenerate migration scripts based on our DB models.
+Alembic can also autogenerate migration scripts based on our DB models (need to tweak `env.py` so it's aware of models)

 **NOTE**: There are [limitations](https://alembic.sqlalchemy.org/en/latest/autogenerate.html#what-does-autogenerate-detect-and-what-does-it-not-detect) to what it can/can't detect, so manual adjustments may need to be made.

-To autogenerate a migration script: `alembic revision --autogenerate -m "<Description of change>"`
+To autogenerate a migration script: `alembic revision --autogenerate -m "some description of change"`

 To apply migrations not yet applied: `alembic upgrade head`